GoogleCloudPlatform/endpoints-codelab-android/README.md

 ![image alt text](images/image_35.png)

-On the command line type the following command to (build if necessary and) deploy the endpoints application to Google App Engine:
+On the command line type the following command to (build if necessary and) deploy the Endpoints backend application to Google App Engine:

 `$ ./gradlew todoTxtBackend:appengineUpdate`